-If you’ve used Snapchat or IMs or have been texting the average English-speaking young person, you’ve probably seen the acronym “ong” before.
+If you’ve used TikTok, Snapchat, or texting, you’ve probably seen the acronym “ong” before.
 It may be tempting to think this is a misspelling of “omg”, but they mean vaguely similar but ultimately very different things.
 Thankfully, this article will answer that question: what does ONG mean?

 When Did People Start Using ONG?

 The origins of “ong” are hard to determine; all that is known about this acronym’s prior usage is that it rose alongside other related Internet slang such as “bussin”, “cap” and “periodt” within the past five years on social media websites such as Twitter, Instagram, and Snapchat.
 Regardless of its origin, it is safe to assume that the acronym was conceived from the necessity for a convenient shorthand for “I swear to God” or “on God’s name”.

 As is often the case with Internet slang, “ong” is used primarily by younger audiences, ranging from 12 to 30 years of age.
 These demographics tend to be more comfortable with shorthand colloquialisms, and are less likely to be offended by the casual invocation of God’s name.
 It is quite normal nowadays to abbreviate more complex phrases into Internet slang, and “ong” is no different.

 How To Use This Acronym Properly?

 “Ong” is best used as an expression of strong agreement or disagreement.
 Think of it as saying you would swear to God on the truth or untruth of something someone said.
 For example, if a friend says “I love pizza,” and you also love pizza and want to let them know, you could say “pizza’s so good ong”.
 This signifies that you would swear on a deity’s name that pizza is good, expressing a strong agreement with what your friend said.